elasticpath/json-unmarshaller/README.md

 based unmarshalling of deep JSON object graphs into shallow POJOs using JsonPath.
 JsonPath is a very similar concept to XPath but for JSON.
 This library makes use of [Jway's](https://github.com/jayway/JsonPath) Java implementation of JsonPath.

-This library introduces a field annotation, @JsonPath, which can used to specify JsonPath unmarshalling instructions in Java classes. @JsonPath annotations can be used exclusively, or in conjunction with Jackson's field-matching and @JsonProperty annotations.
+This library introduces a field annotation, @JsonPath, which can be used to specify JsonPath unmarshalling instructions in Java classes. @JsonPath annotations can be used exclusively, or in conjunction with Jackson's field-matching and @JsonProperty annotations.
 JsonPath annotations are in no-way mandatory and existing Jackson-annotated classes will function in this library without modification.